Meet our Executive Board

 Her play, What Remains, about slavery, the haunted city and the now, was recently at the National Art Festival in Grahamstown.

 Yewande Omotoso was born in Barbados, she grew up in Ile-Ife, Nigeria and Cape Town, South Africa and currently lives in Johannesburg.
 An architect, she completed a Masters in Creative Writing at the University of Cape Town.
-Her debut novel Bomboy (Modjaji Books) was shortlisted for the 2012 Sunday Times Fiction Prize, the MNet Film Award and the 2013 Etisalat Prize for Literature.
+Her debut novel Bom Boy (Modjaji Books, 2012) was shortlisted for the Sunday Times Fiction Prize, the MNet Film Award and the Etisalat Prize for Literature.
 It won the South African Literary Award First Time Author Prize.
 Her short stories include “How About The Children” in Kalahari Review, “Things Are Hard” in the 2012 Caine Prize Anthology, “Fish” published in The Moth Literary Journal and “The Leftovers” in One World Two.

 Yewande was a 2013 Norman Mailer Fellow and a 2014 Etisalat Fellow.
 In 2015 she was a Miles Morland Scholar.
-Yewande’s second novel The Woman Next Door (Chatto and Windus) was published in May 2016.
-It was long listed for the Bailey’s Women’s Fiction Prize and shortlisted for the Aidoo-Snyder Prize and the Barry Ronge Fiction Prize.
+Yewande’s second novel The Woman Next Door (Chatto and Windus, 2016) was longlisted for the Bailey’s Women’s Fiction Prize and shortlisted for the Barry Ronge Fiction Prize and the International Dublin Literary Award.
+Her third novel An Unusual Grief (Cassava Republic) is forthcoming.
+Yewande works as a Story Advisor for Greenpeace International.

 Meet our Board Members